Bahrain charges four men with defaming king on Twitter

 In July, prominent protest leader Nabeel Rajab was sentenced to three months in jail over a tweet against the prime minister, a member of the ruling family, which the court said insulted Bahrainis.
 He was later acquitted on appeal.

-The ruling family used martial law and help from Gulf neighbours to put down last year's uprising, but unrest has resumed.
+The ruling family used martial law and help from Gulf neighbors to put down last year's uprising, but unrest has resumed.

 Protesters and police clash almost daily and Washington has called on its ally to talk to the opposition.